Win on shuttle pay and wages comes with strings attached

 The store’s response to the past year’s organizing and public campaigning, and Heitman’s grievance against Prunty, was to ask the union to participate in the June mediation.
 These “mediations” aren’t as mild as the term suggests: as in the past, management flew in from Wisconsin Greg Leifer, a former union representative turned consultant to management.

 As part of the resulting agreement, all three driving positions are being turned into non-union “supervisory” positions, and the shuttle drivers are losing their jobs.
 One of them learned about his fate from the newspaper.
 Management calls the move “reassignment,” but in a late August letter to the drivers, the store directly states that their positions “will be eliminated effective 01Oct2017.”
 While this amounts to a layoff, management is offering the drivers two choices: take one of the jobs being offered or “voluntarily resign.”
-Unlike a layoff, resignation will leave them without unemployment compensation.
+Unlike a straightforward layoff, a resignation may leave them without unemployment compensation.
+[Update 12/4/17: Despite the pointed use of the “resignation” language, the store did not challenge filings for unemployment comp.
+Perhaps as a result of this story?]

 Management has offered no convincing reason for this change.